quozd/awesome-dotnet/README.md

 * [StyleCop](https://stylecop.codeplex.com/) - StyleCop analyzes C# source code to enforce a set of style and consistency rules
 * [Gendarme](https://github.com/spouliot/gendarme) - Extensible rule-based tool to find problems in .NET applications and libraries

+## Cryptography

+* [Bouncycastle](http://www.bouncycastle.org/csharp/) - Bouncy Castle provides nearly all types of encryption algorithms, secret-key algorithms, public-key algorithms, digital signatures and also supports ECC
+* [HashLib](http://hashlib.codeplex.com/) - HashLib is a collection of nearly all hash algorithms you've ever seen, it supports almost everything and is very easy to use

 ## Database Drivers